Sarah Dosanjh – psychotherapist specialising in binge eating and body image

-I understand the fear, the misery and the obsession that takes over when you are controlled by food; when your self-worth and sense of well being becomes defined by what you did or didn't eat today.
-Sometimes it might like you are acting against your own will when it comes to your eating.
+I understand the fear, the misery and the obsession that takes you over when you are controlled by food; when your self-worth and sense of well being becomes defined by what you did or didn't eat today.
+I'm sure you have tried many times to gain control.
+Sometimes it might feel like you are acting against your own will when it comes to your eating.
 My stance is a hopeful one, I do believe it is possible to transform your relationship with food.

 You are not weak or lacking in willpower, there is nothing wrong with you at the fundamental level.
 You are human and you are probably feeling confused, stuck and anxious, maybe even hopeless, but you are here, looking for help, which means there must be a part of you that believes you deserve better.
 I believe that too.

 Training, qualifications & experience

 - Eating Disorders Advanced Diploma - National Centre for Eating Disorders

 - CPD training - working with disordered eating, the gut-brain axis

 - Mental health assessor at Cruse Bereavement Care

 Author of the book I Can't Stop Eating: How to Break Free From the Cycle of Bingeing (available on Amazon).